 Enduring Lessons:

-- The Power of Ownership: Gurley’s investment in land and property not only created wealth but also empowered individuals and families to build generational stability.
+• The Power of Ownership: Gurley’s investment in land and property not only created wealth but also empowered individuals and families to build generational stability.
 His focus on ownership remains a cornerstone of economic empowerment.

-- Leadership Rooted in Community: Gurley’s inclusive approach to leadership demonstrated the importance of uplifting others to achieve collective success.
+• Leadership Rooted in Community: Gurley’s inclusive approach to leadership demonstrated the importance of uplifting others to achieve collective success.
 By fostering opportunities for education, business, and mentorship, he built a thriving ecosystem that inspired progress.

-- Resilience in the Face of Adversity: Even after the devastation of the Tulsa Race Massacre, Gurley’s foundational work in Greenwood enabled the community to begin rebuilding.
+• Resilience in the Face of Adversity: Even after the devastation of the Tulsa Race Massacre, Gurley’s foundational work in Greenwood enabled the community to begin rebuilding.
 His story underscores the importance of perseverance and the enduring spirit of hope.

 Gurley’s legacy is not just a testament to his individual achievements but also a blueprint for building equitable communities.
 His life’s work continues to inspire modern efforts to overcome systemic barriers and create spaces where all can thrive.

-Carrying Forward Gurley’s Legacy
+Carrying Forward the Legacy of O.W.
+Gurley

 O.W.
 Gurley’s vision for Greenwood was not just about economic prosperity—it was about creating a community rooted in dignity, resilience, and opportunity.
 His efforts to establish Black Wall Street set a precedent for what is possible when leadership, collaboration, and strategic investment come together.